 The initial treatments a person receives after being diagnosed with myeloma are called induction therapy, frontline therapy, or first-line therapy.
 The goal of induction therapy is to get the myeloma under control.
 These treatments should reduce the levels of cancerous plasma cells, help treat or prevent complications, and prevent early death.
 Myeloma induction therapy often includes “triplets” — combinations of three different drugs.
 Some people with myeloma undergo an autologous stem cell transplant after induction therapy.

 Consolidation therapy consists of a few more rounds of chemotherapy.
 The goal of this treatment phase is to kill additional cancer cells left behind after induction therapy.
-Consolidation therapy is often a part of clinical trials but is not part of the usual standard of care for myeloma.
+Consolidation therapy is often a part of research studies called clinical trials but is not part of the usual standard of care for myeloma.

 People who receive a stem cell transplant continue to take medication to keep cancer cells from coming back.
 This is called maintenance therapy.
 When people don’t undergo stem cell transplantation, the treatments following their first treatment phase are called continuous therapy.
 Immunomodulatory drugs are usually used for maintenance or continuous therapy.